-Note: The following information applies to F-1 and J-1 students at Teachers College.
+Note: The following information applies to TC F-1 and J-1 international students.
 If you would like to hire a TC student that is in another visa status such as H-1, L-2, G-4, A-2, etc., please consult the Human Resources for employment verification.

 To sponsor a foreign faculty or to pay honorarium, please see TC Hiring and Paying Foreign Nationals policy.

 International students are eligible for GA, RA, TA, fellowships and/or interim positions.
 International Students are not eligible for Work-Study or Full-time appointments when school is in session.
-They are only eligible to work on campus forup to 20 hours per week during the autumn and spring semesters.
+They are only eligible to work on campus for up to 20 hours per week during the Fall and Spring semesters.
 If the student has more than one on-campus job, the combined hours cannot exceed 20 hours per week.
 During summer and other vacation periods, students are eligible for full-time on-campus employment.

-Student with additional employment authorization from USCIS or OIS may be eligible to continue their on-campus employment under the Optional Patricidal Training (F1) or Academic Training (J1).
-New HR/OIS approval may be required to continue.
+Student with additional employment authorization from USCIS or OISS may be eligible to continue their on-campus employment under the Optional Practical Training (F1) or Academic Training (J1).

 If the student does not have a SSN#, OISS will assist the student to apply for a SSN upon approving the on-campus employment.
 The student will need a letter from the hiring department to bring to the SSA office.
 For an example of the letter, please click on this: Sample Department letter for On-campus Employment